CoinBoughtDev/coinbought-ext/README.md

-# coinbought - Buy anything off of Amazon with Bitcoin, Ethereum, Litecoin, Monero, Bitcoin Cash and more!
+# CoinBought - Buy anything off of Amazon with Bitcoin, Ethereum, Litecoin, Monero, Bitcoin Cash and more!

 To get started: